httpJunkie/swyle/README.md

 ## TODOS

 *  Force all usernames to lower case prior to saving, then convert login and register usernames and email to lower case as well.
+*  Currently, signing up does not cause one to automatically log in.
+This must be rectified.